Thermo Fisher Scientific Human Resources Manager in Rochester, New York

 Manage the annual performance and salary reviews as well as the variable pay programs.

-Handle escalations from HR1 Solution Center to resolve client queries and issues as appropriate (US only).
+Handle escalations from shares service center to resolve client queries and issues as appropriate (US only).

 Participate in the broader North America Generalist team to drive Core, Common and Consistent HR solutions such as process improvement as well as participating in other broad scale HR projects and initiatives.